mattijn/topojson/README.md

 &ast; optional dependencies

-TopoJSON is merely designed to create smaller files than its GeoJSON counterpart.
+The TopoJSON format is merely designed to create smaller files than its GeoJSON counterpart.
 It is capable of doing so through a few options of which the following are currently available: compute topology, quantize the input and/or output, simplify the input and/or output.

-The following parameters can be used to control these options for generating the TopoJSON object.
+The following parameters can be used to control these options for generating the `Topology()` object.
 Detailed information can be found in the docstring of the [`topojson.Topology()`](https://github.com/mattijn/topojson/blob/master/topojson/core/topology.py#L18:L79) class.

 - topology
 - prequantize